21 Blended Family Quotes That You Might Relate To

 - “Children see magic because they look for it.” –Christopher Moore

 - "You were made with love; you are destined for greatness.
-This big old world can be a scary place; I hope you know that with your kind heart and fierce mind and brave spirit you can do anything.
-Be bold, be crazy, be loud, be everything that you want to be, but always remember to be yourself." -- Unknown
+This big old world can be a scary place; I hope you know that with your kind heart and fierce mind and brave spirit, you can do anything.
+Be bold, be loud, be everything that you want to be, but always remember to be yourself." –Unknown

 - "Don't worry if you're not an instant, happily-ever-after blended family.
 Expect to endure "I give up" days and rejoice in the "I can do this" days.
 It will take work, dedication, an excellent sense of humor, and a strong resolve.
 But hey, since when has any family taken the easy route?
-We don't do ‘easy’ - we do ‘worth it!’” -- Jessica James (Adapted)
+We don't do ‘easy’; we do ‘worth it!’” –Jessica James

 - "There is no such thing as a broken family.
 Family is family and is not determined by marriage certificates, divorce papers, and adoption documents.
-Families are made in the heart." -- Joybell
+Families are made in the heart." –C. JoyBell C.

 Takeaway

-All families must deal with their own unique challenges, and blended families are no exception.
-Learning to adjust to a new-to-you family, whether you are a stepparent, stepchild, or biological parent, takes time, patience, and work.
-It can be helpful to remember that struggles are normal and that you are not alone.
-Additionally, online therapy can help you adjust to and cope with the new family dynamics.
+All families have their own unique challenges, and blended families are no exception.
+Learning to adjust to a new family dynamic usually takes time, patience, and effort.
+It can be helpful to remember that it’s normal to face challenges and frustrations from time to time and that you are not alone, which the quotes above may remind you.
+If you’re looking for support in managing family stressors, you might consider meeting with a therapist.

 Which best describes a blended family?